cmu-db/benchbase/README.md

 # OLTP-Bench: Part Deux

-Forked from https://github.com/oltpbenchmark/oltpbench with a focus on cleanup, modernization and portability.
+Forked from https://github.com/oltpbenchmark/oltpbench with a focus on cleanup and modernization.
 Additional context can be found in the original academic publication from 2013: [OLTP-Bench: An extensible testbed for benchmarking relational databases](http://www.cs.cmu.edu/~pavlo/static/papers/oltpbench.pdf).

 ## Modifications from Original
-I have made a number of significant structural modifications to the original project in this fork but did my best to leave the actual benchmark functionally unchanged.
-These modifications are summarized here:
+This fork contains a number of significant **structural** modifications to the original project.
+This was done in an effort to cleanup and modernize the code base not to alter the spirit or function of the project.
+To this end, I did my best to leave the actual benchmark code **functionally** unchanged while improving where possible.
+My modifications are summarized below

 * Moved from Ant to Maven
     * Reorganized project to fit Maven structure